 - Position computer screens to avoid eye strain;

-- Outdoor sport or play of at least 90 minutes per day can reduce myopia.
-Reading outdoors or using a phone outdoors doesn’t count;
+- Outdoor sports or play of at least 90 minutes per day can reduce myopia.
+Sun exposure may be the critial factor here;

-- There is some evidence to suggest that outdoor light (sunlight) is beneficial in slowing onset and progression of myopia.
-However, good UV protection is still important, so wear a hat and UV protecting sunglasses.
+- There is some evidence to suggest that outdoor light (sunlight) is beneficial in slowing the onset and progression of myopia.
+However, good UV protection is still important, so wear a hat and UV-protecting sunglasses.